Fidelity Review 2026: Is It Still the Best Brokerage for Most Investors?

 Overall: 4.6 / 5

-Look, after ten years watching this industry, I've seen enough "best brokerage" lists that seem to pick whoever's paying the highest affiliate rates.
-So let me be direct: Fidelity genuinely deserves its reputation — but not for every single use case, and anyone who tells you otherwise is oversimplifying.
+After ten years in this space, I've seen enough "best brokerage" lists that seem to just pick whoever's paying the highest affiliate rates.
+So let me be direct: Fidelity genuinely deserves its reputation — but not for every single use case, and anyone telling you otherwise is oversimplifying.

-For the majority of investors — people saving for retirement, building a taxable portfolio, or just getting started — Fidelity is legitimately one of the top two choices available in 2026.
-The combination of zero-cost trading, ZERO index funds, excellent research, deep account type coverage, and 24/7 human support is hard to beat at any price, let alone free.
+For the majority of investors — people saving for retirement, building a taxable portfolio, or just getting started — Fidelity is legitimately one of the top two choices in 2026.
+The combo of zero-cost trading, ZERO index funds, solid research, deep account type coverage, and 24/7 human support is hard to beat at any price, let alone free.

-Where it falls short is specific: active crypto traders, high-volume options traders, and international stock investors will find better tools elsewhere.
+But it does fall short in specific areas: active crypto traders, high-volume options traders, and international stock investors will find better tools elsewhere.
 That's not a knock on Fidelity — it's just honest positioning.
 No platform does everything well.

 If you're an individual investor who doesn't fall into one of those three categories, start here.
 Fidelity